 5. Mountain biking

-Stick around Mount Buller to get your heart racing on the Copperhead and Stonefly trails or head to Falls Creek to Flowtown, descend from Buller Village to Mimbah along the Delatite River, or get jumping on the Bright Hero Trail.
+Stick around Mount Buller to get your heart racing on the Copperhead and Stonefly trails.
+Bust downhill from the summit of Falls Creek to Flowtown, descend from Buller Village to Mimbah along the Delatite River, or get jumping on the Bright Hero Trail.

 Pick up trail maps from visitor information centres or let local mountain biking tour operators lead the way.

 6. Cool waterways

 Discover rivers dotted with campsites and swimming holes and lakes perfect for skis, boats, canoes, lilos and fishing.